 Also check out our list of the best boutique hotels in Chicago, it's a manually curated list of the most unique and romantic hotels in the city.

 If you're looking for a cheap hotel in Chicago, then try Acme Hotel Company.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Chicago.

 Looking for a drink with a view in Chicago?
 Try The Godfrey Hotel, Hotel Lincoln or the Virgin Hotel.
 All those hotels have excellent customer reviews for the rooftop bars.